about

 Yes.
 When your application is processed, you will be given a 6-month period within which to take your exam.

-Each candidate should establish an account thru the candidate management system.
-When given access, all information is submitted electronically.
+Each candidate should establish an account through the candidate management system.
+All information is submitted electronically.

-NICET's general procedure for developing tests follows these steps:
+NICET's general procedure for developing exams follows these steps:

-1. Practice Analysis: A group of typically 8 to 10 volunteer Subject Matter Experts (SMEs) meets several times to define the work that is included in each Level of certification, and the knowledge and skills required to perform it.
-The primary product is the set of Content Outlines that are made available on the NICET website.
+1. Practice Analysis: A group of typically 8 to 10 volunteer Subject Matter Experts (SMEs) meets several times to define the work that is included in each level of certification, and the knowledge and skills required to perform it.
+The primary product is the set of Content Outlines made available on the NICET website.

-3. Blueprinting/Test Design: A group of 6 to 10 SMEs uses the survey results to determine how many questions and what kind of questions should be asked on the test about each task in the practice analysis.
+3. Blueprinting/Exam Design: A group of 6 to 10 SMEs uses the survey results to determine how many questions and what kinds of questions should be asked on the exam about each task in the practice analysis.

-5. Question Approval: Newly-written test questions are edited twice by NICET staff.
-A group of 4 SMEs must then unanimously approve of the question before it can go on a beta test.
+5. Question Approval: Newly-written exam questions are edited twice by NICET staff.
+A group of three SMEs must then unanimously approve of the question before it can go on a beta test.

-6. Building a Test: NICET staff and a psychometrician (an expert in testing and measurement) uses statistical data from the beta test to select questions and assign them to a test according to the test blueprint.
+6. Building an Exam: NICET staff and a psychometrician (an expert in testing and measurement) use statistical data from the beta test to select questions and assign them to an exam according to the exam blueprint.
 The passing score is set based on the beta test data and the judgment of a group of SMEs.
-The time limit for the regular test is set based on time data from the beta and is set to allow most test-takers to finish at a normal pace.
+The time limit for the regular exam is set based on time data from the beta test and is set to allow most exam candidates to finish at a normal pace.

-7. Publishing: NICET staff assembles questions into a test, adds computer tutorials and other screens, and converts it all to the correct electronic format to run on the CBT test center network's system.
-After the test is checked for proper functioning and display, it is made available to candidates.
+7. Publishing: NICET staff assembles questions into an exam, adds computer tutorials and other screens, and converts it all to the correct electronic format to run on the CBT test center network's system.
+After the exam is checked for proper functioning and display, it is made available to candidates.

-If none of these FAQs answered your question, please e-mail NICET or search again.
-Questions related to your personal progress toward meeting a certification requirement must be directed to NICET by telephone.
-Please call 888-476-4238 or 703-548-1518.
+Questions related to your personal progress toward meeting a certification requirement must be directed to NICET by telephone or by email.
+Please call 888-476-4238 or 703-548-1518, or email evaluations@nicet.org.

 Back to FAQ Menu